THE ROUTE IS KING

 An easier flowing rest day at MacKenzie Club, Masanini School, Moth Club

 Water Point 1 at 39km, run by the Pevensey Place Association

-Water Point 2 at 63km, run by Ixopo Junior School
+Water Point 2 at 66km, run by Birdlife Sisonke

 Wake up to the smell of Seattle Coffee and the fresh Underberg air.
 Day 7, by comparison to what you have ridden will be a rest day.
 It is the start of the last three days which most of you know is also the same route as the 3-day Sani2c.
 This is also the first day we will be batching the start.
 The reason is to avoid congestion on the single-track sections of happiness.